bigspring/munch/README.md

 instructions
 ------------

-Run the script from your repo to install munch:
+Run the script from the repo to install munch (sudo required):
 ```
-./munch.py
+sudo ./munch.py
 ```

 Thereafter you can simply navigate to your desired directory and run: